bhyvex/cloudly/README.md

     }
 </pre>

-Now you should be able to run the Nginx server over the WSGI to our django server.
+Now you should be able to run the Nginx server talking over the WSGI to your instance of the Cloudly Project (effectively a django server).

 For more information about the Django and nginx configuration see the NGINX Wiki on <a>http://wiki.nginx.org/DjangoFastCGI</a>